geographika/mappyfile/docs/index.rst

 + Pure Python - no MapServer dependencies
 + Open Source License (MIT)

-An on-line formatter demonstrating the libraries capabilities can be found at: http://mappyfile.geographika.net/
+An online formatter demonstrating the libraries capabilities can be found at: http://mappyfile.geographika.net/

+A presentation on mappyfile was given at `FOSS4G Europe 2017<https://europe.foss4g.org/2017/Home>`_ - slides are available :download:`to download here</docs/_static/foss4ge2017_mappyfile_sgirvin.pdf>`.

 .. toctree::
     :maxdepth: 2